Allergic Dermatitis

 3. Pathya (Dietary Measures)

-- Favor cooling, light, and easily digestible foods (barley, moong dal, gourds).
+- Favour cooling, light, and easily digestible foods (barley, moong dal, gourds).

 - Avoid spicy, sour, fermented, and packaged foods.